 Meet Our Staff

-Wendy Borden: Executive Director & Nutrition Educator
+Wendy Borden: Founder & Executive Director

 Wendy Borden is committed to promoting health through nutrition, fitness and positive leisure time choices.
 Prior to entering the field of nutrition, she received her M.S. in Recreation Administration and has shared the beneficial aspects of outdoor recreation through youth development programs.
 Discovering the need for youth to develop healthy eating skills, she pursued a career in holistic nutrition.
 Wendy received her M.S. in Holistic Nutrition from Hawthorn University after receiving her Nutrition Education certificate from Bauman College.
 After learning about the Ceres Community Project she made the heartfelt commitment to model the program in Grand Rapids and founded the Revive and Thrive Project.
 She is hopeful that we can create a culture of community where wholesome foods are not controversial, complicated, or confusing, but where healthy eating is valued, supported, and available to all.

 Jenny Bongiorno has been involved in organic farming and education for the last 7 years.
 She believes that food is fundamental for good health and a healthy environment.
 She received her BA in Public Relations from GVSU in 2006 and is fluent in Spanish.
 She started a youth farming program at GlenBrook in New Hampshire and has grown food locally in West Michigan since 2010.
 She is thrilled to be part of the Revive & Thrive Project that combines two of her greatest loves: healthy, whole, fresh foods and helping build strong community.